xl19/highspot/README.md

 3) The loading indicator seems to work fine at the top of the card collection, but doesn't seem to show up later when scrolling down and making more fetch calls.

 Component implementation alternatives:
-1) Initially, the use of React Bootstrap and of the React Infinite Scroll Component were considered - in order to maximize code re-usability based on existing npm modules on the Web.
+1) Initially, the use of React Bootstrap and of the React Infinite Scroll Component was considered - in order to maximize code re-usability based on existing npm modules on the Web.
 However I found it more interesting and better suited to fulfill the requirements of the app to build new custom components - that have been designed to be re-used across other scenarios and input data sets.

 ## Available Scripts